Health Insurance FAQ

 Do the program fees include insurance?
 What does the insurance cover?

 Full policy details will be sent to GLA students as part of their acceptance packet.
 If you would like more information about the insurance policy before applying, please email us.
+GLA strongly recommends purchasing travel insurance independently to protect investments, i.e. tuition in the case a student has to cancel for any reason is highly suggested, additional coverage limits, for flights, electronics, etc.

-What if a student has a medical problem during the program?
+What if a student has a medical problem during the program

 What if a student takes medication regularly or has a pre-existing medical condition requiring special care?